ChatSecure/ChatSecure-Push-Android/README.md

 # Using the SDK

-These are preliminary notes and do not represent the final API.
-TODO : Traditional callback API without lambdas

 Currently, you must include ChatSecure Push as a submodule.
 Releases will be published as Maven artifacts.

 0. Get the SDK